TheLanguageArchive/RELISH-LMF/README.md

 </grammar>
 ```

-Download the files you need using the links provided below and replace
+checkout the repository or download the files you need using the links provided below and replace
 in the template the path-to-relish-lmf by the path to these files.
-There
-is also an archive containing all the files.
+GitHub also an archive containing all the files.

 Two Relax NG modules are always needed: